Course Syllabus

 - Watch Dr. Strangelove

-- “Human extinction from natural hazard events” (A. Sandberg)
+- “Human extinction from natural hazard events” Links to an external site.
+(A. Sandberg)

 Recommended reading: